uclibs/digitization-workflow/digitization-selection-guidlines.md

 -   If the collection does contain PII, the information can be redacted or parts of the collection may be embargoed

-Accessibility Needs
+#### Accessibility Needs

-The collection should [fulfil one of these two criteria]{.underline}:
+The collection should fulfill one of these two criteria:

 -   The collection consists of material that will meet accessibility standards when digitized, or